PDF格式笔记见:Notes

 $$

-all depends on the relationship between $a$
+$\Rightarrow$ all depends on the relationship between $a$ and $b^d$

 For constant

-, $$ 1+r+r^2+\cdots+r^k = \frac{1-r^{k+1}}{1-r} \leq \begin{cases} \frac{1}{1-r}, &r<1 \newline \frac{r}{r-1} r^k, &r>1 \end{cases} $$
+$r>0$, $$ 1+r+r^2+\cdots+r^k = \frac{1-r^{k+1}}{1-r} \leq \begin{cases} \frac{1}{1-r}, &r<1 \newline \frac{r}{r-1} r^k, &r>1 \end{cases} $$

-is dominated by the largest power of$r$
+$0<r<1$,$LHS \leq Constant$$r>1$,$LHS$is dominated by the largest power of$r$

 Case 1. $a=b^d$